 1 Gotham Renewal Banner and Street Graffiti

-Following the explosion at Crown Point in Episode 7, Oz got the support of multiple gangs, marching around street graffiti and banners, encapsulating the Gotham Renewal Corporation logo.
+Following the explosion at Crown Point in Episode 7, Oz got the support of multiple gangs, marching around street with graffiti and banners, encapsulating the Gotham Renewal Corporation logo.

 This fund, managed by Carmine Falcone, has to go through corruption in The Batman (2022).
 The graffiti also includes “Protect and Abuse?” posters, critiquing the corrupt GCPD—hinting at the city’s structured issues and the juxtaposed ideals of the few noble officers like Jim Gordon.